germanramos/dployr/README.md

 and deployment** across different providers

-You can setup all your project cloud infraestructure from a simple [configuration file](#configuration) and deploy it into multiple clouds easily
+You can setup all your project cloud infraestructure from a simple [configuration file](#configuration) and deploy it into multiple public or private clouds easily

 Using Dployr you can take full control for the multiple infrastructure stage phases which covers the complete project deployment workflow,